National Aeronautics and Space Administration

 PERSONAL DATA: Born September 11, 1967 in Fort Knox, Kentucky.
 Considers Santa Monica, California to be his hometown.
 Married to the former Rebecca Burgin of Pompton Plains, New Jersey, they have a son and a daughter.
 He enjoys travel, music, photography, weight training, sports, scuba diving, motorcycling, and flying warbirds.
 His father Albert ‘Randy’ Bresnik resides in Santa Monica, California.

-EDUCATION: Graduated from Santa Monica High School, Santa Monica, California, in 1985.
-B.A. in Mathematics from The Citadel, 1989.
-M.S. in Aviation Systems, University of Tennessee-Knoxville, 2002.
+EDUCATION: Graduated from Santa Monica High School, Santa Monica, California, 1985.
+Bachelor of Arts in Mathematics from The Citadel, Charleston, South Carolina, 1989.
+Master of Science in Aviation Systems, University of Tennessee-Knoxville, 2002.
 Graduate of Air War College, 2008.

 MILITARY AWARDS: Legion of Merit; Defense Meritorious Service Medal; Meritorious Service Medal; three Strike/Flight Air Medals; three Navy and Marine Corps Commendation Medals with Combat “V”; three Navy and Marine Corps Achievement Medals; Presidential Unit Citation and various other service awards.